IV Training Programs and Requirements

 Licensed practical nurses (LPNs), registered nurses (RNs) and emergency medical technicians (EMTs) are the most common students of IV therapy.
 Admission to an IV therapy training program usually requires work experience, training, and proof of current state licensure in an appropriate medical profession or student status in a training program.
 Some physicians who practice in rural areas also may complete IV training.
 In order to complete the training, a written exam is administered once the program has ended.

 For a nurse specializing in IV therapy, approximately 2-3 years of experience as a registered nurse is preferred, with some positions requiring recent experience in an acute care setting.
 A Bachelor of Science in Nursing is preferred by some employers.
 EMTs normally must be at an intermediate level of training in order to perform IV therapy.

-Nurses and EMTs must meet varying state licensure requirements in order to practice.
-IV therapy nurses often earn an additional voluntary certifications, such as the Certified Registered Nurse Infusion credential offered by the Infusion Nurses Certification Corporation.
+IV therapy nurses also often earn an additional voluntary certifications, such as the Certified Registered Nurse Infusion credential offered by the Infusion Nurses Certification Corporation.
 Applicants for the certifying exam must be RNs and meet specific work experience requirements.
 The certification is valid for three years, at which time applicants can either retest or take continuing education requirements to maintain